 - ✓

-Use the SKILL.md description field aggressively — it's what triggers automatic invocation
+Use the SKILL.md description aggressively — it is what triggers automatic invocation

 - ✓

-Keep supporting files (templates, examples) small and focused
+Keep supporting files (templates, examples) small and on-purpose

-Hardcoding team names, repo lists, or project keys in the skill itself
+Hardcoding team names, repo lists, or project keys inside the skill

-Putting configuration inside .claude-plugin/ instead of at the plugin root
+Putting team configuration inside .claude-plugin/ instead of at the plugin root

-Skipping the template file and expecting users to figure out the schema
+Skipping the template file and expecting users to reverse-engineer the schema

-Building monolithic plugins that try to cover five different workflows
+Building one plugin that tries to cover five workflows

-The /team-brief example is just one application of this pattern.
-Once you've built one plugin with parameterized context files, the same architecture applies everywhere.
-Here are workflows that teams have successfully turned into shared plugins using the exact same approach — a SKILL.md with clear instructions, context files that carry team-specific knowledge, and MCP connections for external data.
+The /team-brief example is one application of the architecture.
+Once you have built one plugin with parameterized context files, the same shape applies everywhere.
+Below are workflows teams have packaged using the same approach: a SKILL.md with explicit instructions, context files carrying team-specific knowledge, MCP connections for external data.

 |---|---|---|